A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Immortal death kills, it does not destroy entirely;

-The fire burns, it does not consume nor does it accept the sin;
+The fire burns, it does not consume nor does it take back the sin;

-Life dies, death lives the end is always in sight.
+Life dies, death lives the end is always in the beginning.

 15.